alicevillar/regex/README.md

 # Regex challenge

-This repository contains an assignement of Module 3 (“Secure Software Development”) of my MSc in Computer Science at the University of Essex, UK.
+This repository contains an assignement of Module 3 (“Secure Software Development”), Unit 4 (Exploring Programming Language Concepts)  of my MSc in Computer Science at the University of Essex, UK.

 ## Regex Challenge - Part 1